jonathanolson/slither/notes/patterns.md

     - 2 48 also
     - minisat-OUT
     - Perhaps we are giving it too many loops?
+    - CONSIDER:
+      - What if we... manually compute these?
+For these SMALL cases, it is probably practical
   -
   - General performance enhancements:
     - CONSIDER reordering of attributes or objects!!!!